Erysiphaceae: Description

-The similarly-named but unrelated downy mildews (Peronosporaceae) can have a similar appearance to powdery mildews, however growth is always on the underside of leaves, often causing yellowing on the upperside.
+The similarly-named but unrelated downy mildews (Peronosporaceae) can have a similar appearance to powdery mildews, however the former always grow on the underside of leaves, often causing yellowing on the upperside.
 The mycelium of these members of the Peronosporales is internal in the plant tissue and the sporangiophores (more or less equivalent to conidiophores) emerge through the stomata; in the Peronosporaceae the sporangiophores are elongated and branched above so that the colonies are downy or felt‐like and usually greyish in colour.